GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	replicationDelay.

 	Default: 0 (disabled, i.e. never retry)

+replication.lockErrorMaxRetries
+:	Refer to the [replication.updateRefErrorMaxRetries][4] section.

+	If both `lockErrorMaxRetries` and `updateRefErrorMaxRetries` are
+	configured, then `updateRefErrorMaxRetries` takes precedence.

+	Default: 0 (disabled, i.e. never retry)

+[4]: #replication.updateRefErrorMaxRetries

 replication.maxRetries
 :	Maximum number of times to retry a push operation that previously